Hi - I am Jane Taylor - Owner/Director of Habits for Wellbeing.

 In August 2008, I found myself in silent mediation retreat.
 This retreat changed my life.
 I woke up and realised that everything I was searching for on the outside of myself was actually inside!
 Since that experience - I have been more committed to taking better care of myself and removing the masks I had worn and accumulated over the years, and become a more authentic, present, loving and honest person not only for other people, but also for myself!

 As I continue to embody my experiences in life, I have done a lot of reflecting/inquiring and to be honest, I would not change ANY of them.
-Not the injuries, the abuse, the self-hatred, loneliness, anger, the focus on striving and achievement, the thoughts and beliefs of “I’m not good enough”, "I'm not worthy of love", the perfectionism or that other people’s opinion of me are more important than my own.
+Not the injuries, the abuse, the self-hatred, loneliness, anger, the focus on striving and achievement, the thoughts and beliefs of “I’m not good enough”, "I'm not worthy of love, connection or belonging", the perfectionism or that other people’s opinion of me are more important than my own.

 I wouldn't change any of them - not because I want to go through them again, but because those experiences have helped me learn the lessons I needed to learn and they have given me the confidence and insight to share my message.
 Every single one of those experiences has helped me to realise we are so much more than our physical identity or who we think we are.